Back to top

 This guide explains the science behind Colourstart® as a universal screening test for allergy to oxidative (permanent) hair colourants, with a focus on p‑phenylenediamine (PPD) and related dye ingredients.

-It brings together independent dermatology literature, real‑world Colourstart data, and public positions from UK regulators (including the Medicines and Healthcare products Regulatory Agency - MHRA) and industry bodies to show why a PPD‑based patch test can act as a practical universal screen for oxidative hair colour allergy.
+It brings together independent dermatology literature, real‑world Colourstart data, and public positions from regulators (including the Medicines and Healthcare products Regulatory Agency - MHRA) and industry bodies to show why a PPD‑based patch test can act as a practical universal screen for oxidative hair colour allergy.

 Allergy to oxidative hair dyes: what we know

-Permanent (oxidative) hair colourants are a recognised cause of allergic contact dermatitis (ACD).
+Oxidative hair colourants are a recognised cause of allergic contact dermatitis (ACD).
 The main culprit is PPD, but closely related aromatic amines such as p‑toluenediamine (PTD), 2‑methoxymethyl‑PPD (ME‑PPD or ME+), p‑aminophenol (PAP) and m‑aminophenol (MAP) are also implicated.

 Epidemiological data show that hair dye allergy is not rare.
-In the EDEN study, which included over 10,000 healthy adults (2,739 patch‑tested), the approximate prevalence of PPD contact allergy was 0.8%.
-Use of black henna tattoos, which often may contain illegally high concentrations of PPD, was strongly associated with later reactions to oxidative hair dye.
+In the EDEN study1, which included over 10,000 healthy adults (2,739 patch‑tested), the approximate prevalence of PPD contact allergy was 0.8%.
+Use of black henna tattoos, which often contain illegally high concentrations of PPD, was strongly associated with later reactions to oxidative hair dye.

 Why PPD is used as a universal marker

 Dermatologists worldwide include PPD (typically 1% in petrolatum) in the baseline patch test series as an index allergen for oxidative hair‑dye allergy diagnosis.
 In other words, PPD is widely used clinically as a marker allergen: if a patient reacts to PPD, this is taken as a strong indication of allergy to the broader group of para‑amine hair dyes.
-This is why PPD is so important in both clinical diagnosis and (salon) screening, even when a given hair colour product does not list “PPD” on the label but instead contains closely related substances.
+This is why PPD is so important3 in both clinical diagnosis and (salon) screening, even when a given hair colour product does not list “PPD” on the label but instead contains closely related substances.

 Colourstart® as an MHRA‑licensed screening test